TolikPylypchuk/KeyboardSwitch/docs/_v3_0/07-other-tabs.md

 If you want more info, you can view the docs (these very pages).

-You can also check whether the version of the app that you have is the latest one.
-If a newer version is available, you can go to the releases page on GitHub to get it.
+You can also check whether updates for the app are available.
+If they are indeed available, then you can go to the releases page on GitHub to get it.
 Currently the app doesn't support auto-updating, so you will have to install a newer version yourself (if you installed the current version).
+Remember that you have to stop the service app before installing a newer version.

 That's it for the settings app.
 If you want technical info about Keyboard Switch, you can check out the next article.